nechamaLearn/yealc/README.md

 1. Install Node.js and npm (if not already installed).
-2. Clone this repository to your local machine: git clone <[repository_url](https://github.com/yulifrank/Employees-Management-Client.git)>
+2. Clone this repository to your local machine:

+'''  SH
+git clone <[repository_url](https://github.com/yulifrank/Employees-Management-Client.git)>

+'''
-3. Navigate to the project directory in your terminal/command prompt.
+4. Navigate to the project directory in your terminal/command prompt.
-4. Run `npm install` to install project dependencies.
+5. Run `npm install` to install project dependencies.
-5. Run `ng serve` for a development server.
+6. Run `ng serve` for a development server.
-6. Navigate to `http://localhost:4200/` in your web browser.
+7. Navigate to `http://localhost:4200/` in your web browser.
-7. The application will automatically reload if you make any changes to the source files.
+8. The application will automatically reload if you make any changes to the source files.

 ## Code Scaffolding